tevztoja/tevztoja/README.md

-- 👋 Hi there, I'm tevz
+👋 Hi there, I'm tevz
-- 🐊 I'm a Student!
+🐊 I'm a Student!
-- 🔭 I'm currently working on my website.
-- 👀 I’m interested in C# and Unity.
+🔭 I am currently working on my website which can be found at https://tevztoja.github.io/ 👀 I’m interested in C# and Unity.
-- 📫 How to reach me tevz.kontakt@gmail.com
+📫 How to reach me tevz.kontakt@gmail.com